 With 10 years of experience working with operators in all manners of photo capturing and distribution from operators that have never provided photos, others that give away photos, to operators that sell photos, we have accumulated specific consequences operators can expect in a post-Covid world in each of these three circumstances.

-As operators your goal is to exceed your customers expectations, yet it's interesting to note that when we consider how important photos and videos are to your customers, most experiential operators don't provide a photo service to their guests.
+As operators your goal is to exceed your customers expectations, yet it's interesting to note that most experiential operators don't provide a photo service to their guests.
 Nearly all operators who don't provide photos, offer to take photos of the guests on their cell phone.
 Given that this interaction and service is no longer possible, you will not and should not handle guest's cameras or cell phones to protect your guests and staff from passing germs, what consequences can we expect if we maintain this approach in doing nothing?

 Let's say that your guides stand firm and don't give in to the constant request from guests asking to take their photo, what can you expect?